 If none of the methods above works, you still have one more choice.
 Click here.

-To download my instructions for mixing up a dilute solution of hydrochloric acid for testing rock to see whether it contains calcite or dolomite, click here.
+To download my instructions for mixing up a dilute solution of hydrochloric acid for testing rock to see whether it contains the minerals calcite or dolomite, click here.